somiljain7/predictive-analytics/README.md

 1) function auc that calculates AUC gives a certain set of variables 2)function best_next that returns next best variable in combination with current variables 3)loop until desired number of variables

+#9 It can happen that a good variable is not added because it is highly correlated with a variable that is already in the model.
+You can test this calculating the correlation between these variables:
+corrcoef(basetable["variable_1"],basetable["variable_2"])[0,1]